Frequently Asked Questions

 I am well so how can it help me?

-It is beleived that approximately 70% of all illnesses are linked to stress so removal of some of the stresses in life can be beneficial to good health.
+It is hypothesised that approximately 70% of all illnesses are linked to stress so removal of some of the stresses in life can be beneficial to good health.

 What sort of problems might it help?

-Reflexology can only claim to treat for stress and relaxation however many people find that how they cope with their illness or problem changes with reflexology.
+Reflexology can only claim to treat for stress and relaxation however many people find that how they cope with their illness or problem changes when receiving reflexology.

-It is particularly helpful with the ‘sort of feeling under the weather’ issues with lots of minor symptoms not big enough to take to the Doctor, minor backache plus headache plus not sleeping with poor concentration, that sort of problem.
+It is particularly helpful with the ‘sort of feeling under the weather’ issues with lots of minor symptoms not big enough to take to the Doctor, for example minor backache plus headache plus not sleeping with poor concentration.

 Reflexology is believed to re-balance the systems of the body so they work in harmony with each other.
 It works on an individual basis, with everyone reacting differently to the treatment.